WIPtitle/gpio-monitor/README.md

 The service continuously monitors selected GPIO pins and emits real-time events when their state changes (HIGH/LOW).
 It provides:
 - Server-Sent Events (SSE) for real-time state notifications
-- REST API for dynamic pin management without service restarts
+- REST API for dynamic pin management
-- Web dashboard for visual monitoring
+- Web dashboard for visual monitoring and managing
 - CLI utility for system administration
 - Configurable debouncing to filter noise from mechanical switches or electrically noisy environments
 - Pull resistor configuration (up/down/none) for proper pin biasing